JeffWeinell/REEs/README.md

 <a name="DNASequencing"></a>
 ## DNA sequencing

-Novogene Illumina HiSeqX; paired-end sequencing, read length 150nt, insert size 400nt?.
+Novogene Illumina HiSeqX; paired-end sequencing, read length 150nt.

 <a name="PostSequencing"></a>
 ## Post-sequencing